Table of contents

 Continuum of Care

-Nova’s continuum of care is specifically designed for the highest possible outcomes for long-term sobriety.
+Nova’s drug rehab in Austin provides a comprehensive continuum of care, specifically designed for the highest possible outcomes for long-term sobriety.
 Our admissions team, can help you in individualizing your continuum care needs.
 Through our continuum of care services, we can compile a 15-month program that will start with our residential drug and alcohol treatment center and end with helping you transition to living on your own in society, sober.

 Your individualized continuum of care plan can include residential inpatient treatment, intensive outpatient treatment, aftercare, sober living, and/or personal monitoring.
 We’re able to design a full continuum of care at all of our locations by hand-picking each tool to meet your specific needs.
 This individualization ensures that you have continued support to achieve long-term recovery, no matter which location you choose.